X. Degree Programs

-In addition to the 14.00 required credits listed above, students must take 1.50 restricted electives from the following list:
+In addition to the 14.00 required credits listed above, students must take 1.50 restricted electives, including one 3000 level course, from the following list:

 There are 4.50 electives throughout the major which may be fulfilled by electing courses in any subject provided that the student has the prerequisite courses and can schedule them.
 Some electives and restricted elective courses are intended to contribute to a liberal education, while others permit students to work toward specific academic and career goals.
 Departmental advisors will assist students in selection of courses that will meet the requirements of the Dietitians of Canada for eligibility for Internship and/or membership, and when requested, can assist in selection of electives to complement the core requirements.

 Courses in different departments which complement the major and which may be taken as electives include: